AndresLDF/PFPJ03---MLS-league-match-resume-video-generator/README.md

 This project's objective is not to generate high-quality videos but to explore the potential of Selenium and Ffmpeg for automatic video content generation.
 In a project with the main objective of automatic video generation, I recommend using a TTS API, such as the ones provided by Google, Amazon, or Cooki TTS.

+This project, in particular, uses a procedural programming approach.
+For an object-oriented approach in Node.js, please check other projects like PFPJ04.

 ## Structure of the project

 This project consists of 5 main files: